pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 As a rule, we should not be able to delete any code without breaking a test.
-If we can delete code without breaking a test, that code either contains assumptions that aren't being validated routinely by your test suite, or it's doing nothing and that's [cruft](https://www.google.com/search?sourceid=chrome-psyapi2&ion=1&espv=2&ie=UTF-8&q=define%20cruft&oq=define%20cruft&aqs=chrome..69i57j0l4.1185j0j7).
+If we can delete code without breaking a test, that code either contains untested assumptions, or it's not even being used and that's [cruft](https://www.google.com/search?sourceid=chrome-psyapi2&ion=1&espv=2&ie=UTF-8&q=define%20cruft&oq=define%20cruft&aqs=chrome..69i57j0l4.1185j0j7).
 Either way, you don't want it.

 ---